MohamedTwahir/front-end-practices/transparent-sidebar/README.md

 In website layout, there is usually a strong chance you include a column of important links or information to the right or left of the main content area.
 This element in a webpage is famously known as a "sidebar".
 It is a dominant across the web.
 This is why i saw it vital to understand how this feature works.

-I understand not all websites need sidebars and some design features are much better of without them but i just found it interesting to go deeper with a purpose of understanding this feature
+I understand not all websites need sidebars and some design features are much better off without them but i just found it interesting to go deeper with a purpose of understanding this feature

 # What and why ?
 This is one of the few questions i had on my mind before beginning this task.